Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Another of the most beautiful corners of the Eternal City that we can visit in the afternoon is the viewpoint of the Garden of Oranges, which is located in a small nook of the Aventine Hill.

-In spring, you can stroll among its orange trees full of white flowers, delight in its fruity aromas and look out on its spectacular terrace to see the dome of St. Peter's and the Tiber River in the background.
+In spring, you can stroll among its orange trees full of white flowers, delight in its fruity aromas and look out onto its spectacular terrace to see the dome of St. Peter's and the Tiber River in the background.
 I still remember its delicious smell!

 Discover Rome's hidden treasure

-What could be the best hidden treasure of the Italian capital: a monument, a church?
+What could be the best hidden treasure in the Italian capital: a monument, a church?
 Well no, it's a lock!
 There is a very special and different door in Rome, which hides the best perspective of the city and is located just a few minutes from the Orange Garden.

 If you peek through this unique lock of the door of the Order of the Knights of Malta you can see three countries at the same time: the Vatican, which is the smallest independent state in the world, with St. Peter's Basilica and its dome; Italy and, finally, Malta.
 You can boast of having seen a lot of the world!